ooni/spec/test-specs/ts-021-dash.md

 ## Test rationale

-In DASH a video is divided in fixed time segments.
+In DASH a video is divided into fixed time segments.
 Each segment is encoded at different bitrates.
 The client downloads the segments, may buffer some of them, and plays them.
-The client can change the bitrate requested to server to increase it (when the network allows so) and to reduce it (when the network performance decrease).
+The client can increase or reduce the bitrate of the video stream from the server, when the network is more or less performant respectively.

 This test emulates a very simple player.
 It basically starts downloading a given segment after the previous segment has been